Aegon started life as Scottish Equitable

 On 3 July 2018 the transfer of the BlackRock’s UK DC platform and administration business to Aegon completed, and we now offer the Aegon Master Trust – a full-service defined contribution (DC) solution that offers simplicity and convenience with all the governance advantages of a trust-based pension scheme.

 In May, we saw the final stage of our Cofunds and IPS integration completed and then in September we celebrated The Aegon Master Trust receiving authorisation from the Pensions Regulator.

 2019 also brought the important introduction of Environmental, Social and Governance (ESG) funds.
 Our TargetPlan pension default fund offers this option for workplace savers.

-And after a momentous 10 years at Aegon, our UK CEO, Adrian Grace, announced his upcoming retirement in March 2020.
-From then, Mike Holliday-Williams will officially join us in his new role.
+And after a momentous 10 years at Aegon, our UK CEO, Adrian Grace announced his retirement in March 2020.
+Since then, Mike Holiday-Williams has joined us as our current UK CEO.